sigmonsays/sigmonsays.github.io/src/content/bash.md

 I have been a bash hacker since I started with computers.
 That being said, I probably have some old habits on this page.
 This page primarily serves as short snippets of bash recipes I often want to re-use.

+A lot of this bash is old and wrong, because I learned bash so long ago (1998?).
+Refer to http://mywiki.wooledge.org/BashGuide for proper rules.

 - [Simple Logging Redirect]({{< relref "#simple-logging-redirect" >}})
 - [Human Size]({{< relref "#human-size" >}})